Ptolemy's theorem

+To appreciate the utility and general significance of Ptolemy’s Theorem, it is especially useful to study its main Corollaries.

-Corollaries on Inscribed Polygons
+Corollaries on inscribed polygons

 Equilateral triangle

-Ptolemy's Theorem yields as a corollary a pretty theorem regarding an equilateral triangle inscribed in a circle.
+Ptolemy's Theorem yields as a corollary a theorem regarding an equilateral triangle inscribed in a circle.

-Given An equilateral triangle inscribed on a circle and a point on the circle.
+Given An equilateral triangle inscribed on a circle, and a point on the circle.

 The distance from the point to the most distant vertex of the triangle is the sum of the distances from the point to the two nearer vertices.

 Proof: Follows immediately from Ptolemy's theorem:

+This corollary has as an application an algorithm for computing minimal Steiner trees whose topology is fixed, by repeatedly replacing pairs of leaves of the tree A, B that should be connected to a Steiner point, by the third point C of their equilateral triangle.
+The unknown Steiner point must lie on arc AB of the circle, and this replacement ensures that, no matter where it is placed, the length of the tree remains unchanged.

 Square

 Any square can be inscribed in a circle whose center is the center of the square.
 If the common length of its four sides is equal to $a$ then the length of the diagonal is equal to $a\sqrt{2}$ according to the Pythagorean theorem, and Ptolemy's relation obviously holds.

 Rectangle

 More generally, if the quadrilateral is a rectangle with sides a and b and diagonal d then Ptolemy's theorem reduces to the Pythagorean theorem.
 In this case the center of the circle coincides with the point of intersection of the diagonals.
 The product of the diagonals is then d2, the right hand side of Ptolemy's relation is the sum a2 + b2.

 Copernicus – who used Ptolemy's theorem extensively in his trigonometrical work – refers to this result as a 'Porism' or self-evident corollary: